-The methods generally available for the preparation of gas mixtures in cylinders are listed below, together with the considerations necessary for safe operation.
+The methods generally available for the preparation of gas mixtures in cylinders are listed in the following sections, together with the considerations necessary for safe operation.
 Combinations of two or more of these methods may sometimes be used.

 6.8.1 Static methods